 Additionally, tours of the Cathedral Library, with its collection of rare and ancient books, can be arranged with a minimum of two weeks’ notice.
 Donations are requested for this specialist tour.

 In summer weeks, accommodation is usually available in Wells Cathedral School.
 Please contact Kay Pennycott on 01749 834298 or via firstname.lastname@example.org .

 There is a list of further accommodation in Wells available on the Tourist Information website http://www.wellssomerset.com/

 Where can we eat?

-With its views of the stunning West Front of the Cathedral and the Bishop’s Palace, Chapter Two Cafe is conveniently located on the first floor of the Entry Cloister.
-It can seat up to 96 people and serves coffees, excellent lunches and pre-evensong teas, allowing your group to dine together and be on time for rehearsal!
+With its views of the stunning West Front of the Cathedral and the Bishop’s Palace, our Cathedral café is conveniently located on the first floor of the Entry Cloister.
+It can seat up to 96 people and serves coffees, lunches and pre-evensong teas, allowing your group to dine together and be on time for rehearsal.
 This is important on Sundays when there is very little time between worship services.
 Tables can be reserved for you.

 We also cater for Visiting Choir dinners or suppers whether in the cafe or in our medieval Vicars Hall function room.
 Affordable packages and menus are available for visiting choirs.
 To discuss your group’s catering needs please contact Janet Hendon, Head of Catering on 01749 676543 or email email@example.com